Artificial Disc Replacement Lumbar & Cervical

 When it comes to surgery the timeframe of recovery is personalized to the patient.
 Overall the general recovery can take up to 3 months, but depending on the lifestyle of the patient, and state of health the recovery time can be longer or shorter by a few weeks.
 If your job is physically demanding or you have other conditions which may cause the healing process to slow your doctor may recommend longer periods of resting and recovery without strain on your body.

 You may feel stiffness in your back or neck and required to stay in hospital a few days so your doctor can ensure your safety when going home.
-If needed you may be prescribed medications to control the pain and reduce risk of infection as the surgery site heals over.
+If needed you may be prescribed medications for pain management and reduce risk of infection as the surgery site heals over.
 Physical therapy is an additional avenue during recovery to help adjust back to your regular life, without risk of injuring your spine.

-Who is a Candidate for Artificial Disc Replacement?
+Who is a Candidate for Spinal Disc Replacements?

 ADR surgery is most likely used to treat the following conditions: